Our standard A level entry requirements for 2021 are:

-An A level in Mathematics is an essential requirement.
-This must be at least a grade B or above for our single subject courses, and a grade A for our joint Computer Science and Mathematics courses.
+An A level in Mathematics (or equivalent qualification) is an essential requirement.
+This must be equivalent to at least a grade B or above for our single subject courses, and at least a grade A for our joint Computer Science and Mathematics courses.

 If we receive your application form and are impressed by your grades, personal statement and references, we will recommend you for an offer.

-Yes – the University holds a number of Open Days throughout the year.
-You can find out more at our page about University Open Days.
+Yes – the University holds a number of Open Days throughout the year and, this year, these will be held online.

 Our Year in Industry scheme gives you the opportunity to put what you have learnt into practice in a commercial environment, and provides you with invaluable experience which further enhances your study.
 The experience can also enhance your career opportunities on graduation, giving you an advantage in the job market.